KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 ### **300a.6 Mapping**
-- Now it is the right time to make the mapping between
+- Now it's time to configure the mapping between the timestamp and the Atom feed.

-- Open the **Map** as it shown bellow.
+- Open the **Map** as it shown below.

 ![](images/300/26.png)

-- And make a connection by dragging and dropping a point from the fuction call `GetTimeStamp` to _updated-min_ variable from HCM cobbection.
-That time stamp is needed so the system know how far it should come back and load the new employees.
+- And make a connection by dragging and dropping a point from the fuction call `GetTimeStamp` to _updated-min_ variable from HCM connection.
+That time stamp is needed so the system will know what point in time it should refer to to load new employees.

 ![](images/300/27.png)